ret2school/ctf/2023/cccampctf/forensics/live-forensics/live-forensics.md

 ## The Injector

 It appears that the binary looks for a running `dropbear` process and for its libc mapping in memory.
-Then, the binary will drop a custom library `/tmp/libimplant.so` encrypted inside itself and decrypted "on-the-fly".
+Then, the binary will drop a custom library `/tmp/libimplant.so` decrypted "on-the-fly".
 It will afterwards replace the libc in the memory of the `dropbear` process with the dropped library in order to inject malicious code.

 ```c
 sysinfo::traits::SystemExt::new_all();